 Regardless, most red light cameras record digital video of violations.
-Technicians can exise an interfering flash of light with a mouse-click.
+Technicians can fast-forward through an interfering flash of light with a mouse-click.

 Skeptics may point to videos on the Web where the spray seems to be working.
 After studying a few of the clips, with some experimentation we discovered the formula for success.

 Choosing a light-colored, highly reflective license plate like California's is helpful.
-So is positioning the camera at plate-height and directly behind the car, at point-blank range.
+So is positioning the camera at point-blank range, at plate height and directly behind the car.
 By bumping up camera flash exposure EV value to +5, eventually we managed to overexpose an image.
-But not from 80 feet away, typical range for a red light camera.
-Even without assistance from Photoshop, the dark numbers of our California plate could easily be read.
+We just couldn't do it from 80-plus feet away, typical range for a red light camera.